 No changes of any nature affecting property shall be made on the Official Zoning Map.
-It shall be unlawful for any person to alter or change the map upon adoption by the Village of Essex Junction Board of Trustees City Council.
-Any changes or amendments to the Official Zoning Map shall be made by the Trustees City Council after Public Hearings pursuant to Title 24, Chapter 117, Section 4404 of Vermont Statutes.
+It shall be unlawful for any person to alter or change the map upon adoption by the Essex Junction City Council.
+Any changes or amendments to the Official Zoning Map shall be made by the City Council after Public Hearings pursuant to Title 24, Chapter 117, Section 4404 of Vermont Statutes.